Welcome fren! Bitcoin privacy is always a huge struggle for beginners.

 Are Cryptocurrency Transactions Anonymous?

-Bitcoin is pseudo-anonymous.
-This means Bitcoin transactions don’t use names or accounts like what your bank does.
-Anyone, anywhere can download some software and generate their own Bitcoin Address such as:
+No. Bitcoin is pseudo-anonymous.
+This is because while Bitcoin transactions don’t use names or accounts like what your bank does, it is still possible to link transactions and addresses to real world identities.

 bc1qelem0ann687r2e9jax542lja7q8cu8s35h96pc